Longer survival. Slower tumor progression.

 A chance to slow the progression of your tumor

-In the subgroup of people with KRAS wild-type, EGFR-expressing tumors, the length of time half of the people lived without their cancer growing or spreading was longer with ERBITUX plus FOLFIRI (9.5 months) than with FOLFIRI alone (8.1 months).
+In the subgroup of people with KRAS wild-type, EGFR-expressing tumors, the length of time some people lived without their cancer growing or spreading was longer for those receiving ERBITUX with FOLFIRI (9.5 months) than FOLFIRI alone (8.1 months).

 Median progression-free survival

 Shown to shrink tumors in some people